Tomb of Lu Xun: Former site (1936–1956)

+Hongkou Park site (1956–)

 In the spring of 1952, after the discussion among the cultural department of East China and other relevant departments, a proposal of building a new tomb of Lu Xun in the Hongkou park, previously visited by Lu Xun and near the former residence of him, was accepted.
 In January 1956, the 20th anniversary of the death of Lu Xun, a decision of moving the grave of Lu Xun from the public cemetery of Shanghai to the Hongkou park was made by the State Council of the People's Republic of China.
 With members of Lu Xun's relatives, friends and some officials of East China and Shanghai, a committee of moving the grave was formed by Chen Yi, the mayor of Shanghai at that time.
 The new tomb was located in the Hongkou Park.
 In June 1956, several experts were hired by the government of Shanghai to design the new tomb and the Memorial of Lu Xun.
-Assessed by the State Council of the People's Republic of China, the plan of Chen Zhi and Wang Dingzeng was adopted, and Chen Zhi was in charge of the design of the new tomb of Lu Xun, which constructed on the 19th of July 1956 and finished on the 9th of October 1956.
+Assessed by the State Council of the People's Republic of China, the plan of Chen Zhi and Wang Dingzeng was adopted, and Chen Zhi was in charge of the design of the new tomb of Lu Xun, which constructed on 19 July 1956 and finished on 9 October 1956.
 On 14 October 1956, the ceremony of moving the coffin of Lu Xunfrom Shanghai public cemetery to the new tomb was held by the government of Shanghai.
 The inscription of the new tomb was written by Mao Zedong: 鲁迅先生之墓 [The Tomb of Mr. Lu Xun], and the former grave was preserved at the same time.
-The new tomb was opened to the public on the 25th of October.
-On the 4th of March 1961, a stone monument with signs of the major historical and cultural site protected at the national level was placed in front of the tomb.In July 1964, with the approval of the cultural department, the protection area of the tomb was finalized.
-In 1966, during the Cultural Revolution, the former grave of Lu Xun and other graves nearby were all demolished and changed into a place to store industrial wastes.
-In 1973, two gravestones of the former grave were rediscovered.
+The new tomb was opened to the public on 25 October.
+On 4 March 1961, a stone monument with signs of the major historical and cultural site protected at the national level was placed in front of the tomb.
+In July 1964, with the approval of the cultural department, the protection area of the tomb was finalized.